apache/skywalking-rover/docs/en/guides/compile/how-to-compile.md

 ### MacOS or Windows

-Make sure it already has docker environment.
+Make sure it already has a docker environment.

 ## Command
 ```shell script